-As there is no limitation on the investor basis, investments into a Luxembourg securitisation vehicle are open to all types of investors.
+Furthermore, there is no limitation on the investor basis, investments into a Luxembourg securitisation vehicle are open to all types of investors.
+A direct supervision by the Luxembourg regulator CSSF is only required when a continuous issue to the public occurs, which is not often the case.

 The Luxembourg Securitisation Law offers an attractive regulatory framework for setting up workable securitisation structures in Luxembourg at reasonable cost.
 The key features which make the Luxembourg Securitisation Law attractive in practice are summarised as follows: